 The Bottom Line

 Retirement plan consulting services play an important part in retirement planning at the employer-employee level.
 Make sure you understand your investment options and all fees.
 If you’re enrolling in your employer’s retirement plan for the first time, be sure to ask the right questions.
-For instance, it’s important to know whether you have a defined benefit plan (also known as a pension plan) or a defined contribution plan, such as a 401(k).
-You should know the amount you’re required to defer from your paychecks to qualify for the full employer matching contribution and, the vesting schedule and the guidelines for taking out loans or making hardship withdrawals if needed.
+You should know the amount you’re required to defer from your paychecks to qualify for the full employer matching contribution, the vesting schedule and the guidelines for taking out loans or making hardship withdrawals if needed.

 - Consider talking to a financial advisor about your overall retirement planning strategy and the best ways to make use of your employer-sponsored plan.
 If you don’t have a financial advisor yet, finding one doesn’t have to be difficult.
-SmartAsset’s financial advisor matching tool can help.
-With this online tool, you can get personalized recommendations for professional advisors in your local area in minutes.
-If you’re ready, get started now.
+SmartAsset’s financial advisor matching tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - If you don’t have a retirement plan at work, consider other ways you can invest for retirement.
 Opening an individual retirement account, for example, is one way to save money on a tax-advantaged basis.
 A traditional IRA allows for tax-deductible contributions while a Roth IRA allows for tax-free withdrawals in retirement.